Notify me

 The beautiful dial of this watch uses semi-transparent volcanic rock known as silver obsidian from Mexico as the background, and white gold patina for the applique waves, and was inspired by the famous Japanese woodblock print “The Great Wave Off Kanagawa,” by Hokusai.

 It uses a modified hand-wound movement, with three series-coupled mainspring barrels giving a power-reserve of eight days.
-It has a platinum case and bespoke calfskin strap in storm gray, resulting in stunning creative aesthetics.
+It has a platinum case and bespoke calfskin strap in storm grey, resulting in stunning creative aesthetics.
 That watch is also featured on my blog post about individuality in watchmaking.

 . . . has had a large number of collaborations with artists including: